ono-manoa-grindz/ono-manoa-grindz.github.io/index.md

 * User profile page
 * Foods available right now page

-# Case Ideas
-Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.

-* New user goes to landing page, logs in, gets home page, sets up profile.
-(How do they learn how system works?)
-* Admin goes to landing page, logs in, gets home page, edits site.
-* User goes to landing page, logs in, looks for food to buy.
-* User is notified of daily menu items that match their preferences

-# Beyond the Basics
-After implementing the basic functionality, here are ideas for more advanced features:

-* Automated updating of menu items from vendors.
-For example, they agree to post their daily specials via twitter, and your application retrieves their twitter feed and uses that data to update their page.
-* Allow students to rate menu items.
-* Integrated map functionality; note that some food trucks change their location over the course of a week.
-* Provide feed of tweets from vendors (some vendors might use Twitter to advertise daily specials and locations.)

 # Community Feedback
 With the help of our fellow colleagues and friends from outside of the field, we managed to receive feedback for our website.
+We have asked their consent to post their names on our homepage.

 ### Kristen Kim
 *"Great website!
 I managed to find convenient food places in the UH Manoa Campus.
 I've always wanted to know what kind of food each vendor is serving."*